MU386997/S24-01-Base-Station-Software/README.md

 ### Useful Constants
 - RF95_FREQ: the floating point frequency to use in MHz
 - RF95_TX_POWER: the power to use when transmitting in decibels.
-The PLB was kept a low power for testing to simulate a long range
+The PLB was kept at a low power for testing to simulate a long range
 - RADIO_ID: the unique ID for each PLB (Range Extenders do not have an ID)
 - SLEEP_TIME: the time in milliseconds between transmissions in active mode
-- SLEEP_TIME_VARIANCE: the maximum time in milliseconds added to or subtracted from the sleep time to decrease the likelyhood of a transmission collision
+- SLEEP_TIME_VARIANCE: the maximum time in milliseconds added to or subtracted from the sleep time to decrease the likelihood of a transmission collision
 - GPS_TIME_ALLOWABLE_AGE: how old in milliseconds the GPS timestamp is allowed to be for it to be considered valid
 - DEBUG_BAUD: the baud rate of the USB serial port used for debugging
 - GPS_BAUD: the baud rate of the GPS module (note some of our modules use 38400 baud)